google/earthenterprise/docs/geedocs/docsrc/answer/geeServerAdmin/publishDatabasesWithSearch.rst

       .. rubric:: Add POI Search

-      .. container:: image-highlight--right

-         .. container:: ghelp-hidden

       If you have one or more text fields that you would like to query from vector resources in a project, you can simply :doc:`add those search fields to a vector
       project <../fusionTutorial/searchFldsForLayers>` in a 3D database; for 2D
       maps, you include a map layer in a map project.
-Once you have added your POI vector project or map layer to the database you want to publish, you :doc:`push it to GEE Server <../fusionAdministration/pushAndPublishDB>`, then turn on POI Search when you publish.
+Once you have added your POI vector project or map layer to the database you want to publish, you :doc:`push it to GEE
+      Server <../fusionAdministration/pushAndPublishDB>`, then turn on POI Search when you publish.

       For example, you may be interested in displaying the US Census Bureau population statistics on your map or globe, based on county